oganm/homologene/README.md

 Mishaps
 =======

-If a you can't find a gene you are looking for perhaps it might have synonyms.
+If a you can't find a gene you are looking for it may have synonyms.
 See [geneSynonym](https://github.com/oganm/geneSynonym.git) package to find them.
 If you have other problems open an issue or send a mail.